 - the amount of revenue can be measured reliably; - it is probable that the Company will receive the consideration due under the contract; - the stage of completion of the contract at the end of the reporting period can be measured reliably; and - the costs incurred and the costs to complete the contract can be measured reliably.

 2.5 OPERATING LEASES: THE COMPANY AS LESSEE

-Rentals paid under operating leases are charged to the Statement of comprehensive income on a straight line basis over the lease term.
+Rentals paid under operating leases are charged to profit or loss on a straight line basis over the lease term.

 2.6 GOVERNMENT GRANTS